 In Spring 2017, guest artist WENDY EWALD, an internationally renowned photographer and educator, will be artist-in-residence at NEHS and will facilitate the creation of large-scale artworks reflective of the community.
 Similar to her collaborative work in varied settings within the US and around the world, Ewald will work with students in a process that explores questions of identity and cultural differences, notions of place and community, and empowers students with the artistic tools to tell their stories.
 The resulting photographs and literary texts will be printed as large-scale banners installed in several neighborhoods across the city, taking the art of the school community beyond Northeast Philadelphia.

-A series of demonstration/discussion forums will take place in collaboration with other schools, The U School, a new public school in North Kensington, Palumbo High School in South Philadelphia, and Germantown Friends School, an independent Quaker school in Germantown.
+A series of neighborhood forums will take place in collaboration with other schools, The U School, a new public school in North Kensington, Palumbo High School in South Philadelphia, and Germantown Friends School, an independent Quaker school in Germantown.
 Several teachers at each of these schools will explore themes around identity and culture, inspired by the work of Wendy Ewald, with the goal of bringing their community in dialogue with the NEHS community.

 Click here to learn about another Al-Bustan initiative at NEHS, supporting a Muslim Girls Culture Club, inspired by the work of Wendy Ewald.